|

 story, Rena 733!
 I haven't had a chance to read them over yet, but I was very excited to

 receive them.
-This story is a favorite of mine and I'm thrilled I'll be able to finally share it
+This story is a favorite of mine and I'm thrilled I'll be able to finally share it with someone.

 I took a vacation day from work today and spent a good chunk of time brainstorming